Call Now For A Free Consultation 812-590-2213

 Is there more than one definition of "disabled"?

 Yes, and that is why it is possible to receive both Social Security Disability and workers' compensation.
-And, workers' compensation could determine you are not disabled and Social Security could determine that you are.
+And workers' compensation could determine you are not disabled and Social Security could determine that you are.
 Further, insurance companies could define disability in other ways.

-Contact A Jeffersonville Work-Related Injury Lawyer
+Contact a Southern Indiana Work-Related Injury Lawyer

-Please contact us today to learn more about your rights and legal options.
+Please contact us to learn more about your rights and legal options.
 For a free consultation, call us at 812-590-2213.

 Driving Directions To Our Office